UB-Mannheim/RaiseWikibase/README.md

 docker ps
 ```

-If it's running, the output is like this:
+If it's running, the output looks like this:
 ```shell
 CONTAINER ID        IMAGE                                COMMAND                   CREATED              STATUS              PORTS                       NAMES
 0cac985f00a5        wikibase/quickstatements:latest      "/bin/bash /entrypoi…"    About a minute ago   Up About a minute   0.0.0.0:9191->80/tcp        raisewikibase_quickstatements_1